 Note: Do not mistake value shifts for genres used in traditional publishing.
 While knowing your story’s main stakes are great for writing and editing it, a traditional publisher will want to know it’s a YA Fantasy story, not an Action or Performance story.

-That said, knowing your value shifts can help you show them why your story has life and death stakes, or their professional reputation is on the line, or their sanity in some way.
+That said, knowing your value shifts can help you show them why your story has life and death stakes, or why your character’s professional reputation is on the line, or their sanity in some way.

 There are various ways to write a story’s back cover, and some pantsers and plotters even use this to plan their book before writing it.
 However, I always turn back to James Scott Bell’s strategy for writing back covers, which he covers in his book Revision and Self Editing.